Denperidge-Redpencil/Learning.md/Notes/emberjs.md

 ```

 ### Testing
 Use `ember install ember-test-selectors`!
-It puts data-test automatically on components, but strips those in production.
+It puts data-test- automatically on components, but strips those in production.